-- o VOSviewer Manual.
-Use this button to open the VOSviewer manual. - About VOSviewer.
-Use this button to view some general information about VOSviewer.
-The button brings up the About VOSviewer dialog box.
-This dialog box shows the version number of VOSviewer, a copyright notice, a license text, the address of the VOSviewer web site, and a list of software libraries used by VOSviewer.
+- Options.
+This button brings up the Options dialog box.
+This dialog box can be used to change various settings of VOSviewer.
+The Options dialog box is discussed in Subsection 2.4.4. - Manual.
+Use this button to open the VOSviewer manual.
+This requires an internet connection. - o About VOSviewer.
+This split button offers two options: - About VOSviewer.
+This option brings up the About VOSviewer dialog box.
+This dialog box provides some general information about VOSviewer, such as the version number, a copyright notice, a license text, the address of the VOSviewer web site, and a list of software libraries used by VOSviewer. - Check for updates.
+Choose this option to check whether a new version of VOSviewer is available.
+This requires an internet connection.